Frequently Asked Questions

 How much does it cost to attend the parade & festival?

 The parade and festival are FREE to attend.
-Artists who exhibit and sell their work pay a fee to cover the cost of a tent, table and chairs.
-Food and beverages from local restaurants and breweries will be for sale.
+It's FREE to walk in the parade.
+Artists who exhibit and sell their work pay a fee to cover the cost of a tented space, table, chairs and signage.

 Do I have to be an artist to be in the parade?